backdrop-contrib/taxonomy_csv/README.txt

 old thesaurus or a simple list of children, synonyms, related terms, descriptions or weights of a set of terms, Taxonomy CSV is simpler to use.

 Use at your risk.
-Currently, it does not tell you what it's gonna do before it's doing it, so make sure you have a backup so you can roll back if necessary.
+Even if many informations are displayed, taxonomy_csv module does not tell you what it's gonna do before it's doing it, so make sure you have a backup so you can roll back if necessary.

 For a full description of the module, visit the project page: